R8 433 Find Cheap Flights from Australia to South Africa

 • Australian passport holders will not need a visa to enter South Africa whether you’re travelling as a tourist or on business, provided your stay is only for up to 90 days.
 However, you will need to pay a tourism or visa fee on entry into South Africa.

-Top 5 airlines serving from Australia to South Africa
+Reviews of the top 5 airlines flying from Australia to South Africa

 Need help choosing which airline to fly with from Australia to South Africa?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.